kubernetes/enhancements/keps/sig-scheduling/6080-dra-derived-attributes/README.md

   enabled.
-- If `kube-apiserver` is upgraded and has the feature gate enabled but `kube-scheduler` does not, the older scheduler will ignore `derivedAttributes` and `matchDerivedAttribute`, resulting in unconstrained scheduling or scheduling failures.
+- If `kube-apiserver` is upgraded and has the feature gate enabled but `kube-scheduler` does not, the older scheduler will ignore `derivedAttributes` and treat non-FQDN `matchAttribute` strings as static attributes on the device objects, resulting in scheduling failures.
 Standard n-1 control plane version skew rules apply.

 ## Production Readiness Review Questionnaire